mhigh1/Liri-Node-App/README.md

 ## Before You Begin ##
 Before you begin using LIRI, you will need to complete the following tasks:
-1. Install NPM Modules `install npm`
+1. Install required NPM Modules using `install npm`
 2. Setup an account to use the [Spotify API](https://developer.spotify.com/dashboard/login)
 3. Setup an account to use the [OMDB API](http://www.omdbapi.com/)
 4. Create a .env file to store your keys